vvaldez/docker-registry-setup/roles/docker-registry-setup/README.md

 This role is intended to be run on CentOS/RHEL but may work with Fedora or other Linux distributions.
 It sets up a docker registry on the target host, then contacts an upstream (can be CDN or another internal registry) and syncs a list of images from it, then can serve those out.
 The default variables in the role have the required images for an OpenStack OverCloud install, but could be any images.
 Steps taken from https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html-single/getting_started_with_containers/index

 ## Define your environment
-The 'roles/docker-registry-setup/defaults/main.yml. can be set to whatever is appropriate in your environment.
+The 'roles/docker-registry-setup/defaults/main.yml'. can be set to whatever is appropriate in your environment.
 Here are a two sample scenarios.

 The first scenario uses the Red Hat Registry CDN as the 'upstream' registy and a local RHEL server as 'local' and configures a registry on it.
 Now this Local Registry is able to serve images out.

+### Scenario 1: Setup a Registry from Upstream
 ```
    upstream                        local
 +-------------+                +-------------+